TomHarrop/asw-gbs-genome-paper/md/results.md

 LD1 splits individuals from North and South of the Main Divide.
 LD2 separates Lincoln individuals from other individuals.
 **F** Posterior probability of group assignment for each individual.
-All populations contain individuals with high posterior probabilities of membership to other populations, consistent with gene flow between populations.
+All populations contain individuals with high posterior probabilities of membership to other populations.
+This is consistent with gene flow between populations.
 We did not detect evidence of gene flow between populations from North and South of the Main Divide.
 Individuals sampled from Lincoln had the lowest posterior probabilities of membership to other populations.